barbmarques/zillow-regression-project/README.md

 - Created model.py as a reproducible component, containing functions to fit, predict and evaluate the final model on the test data set.

-#### Instructions for Reproducing Our Findings:
+#### Instructions for Reproducing My Findings:

+1. Start by cloning the github repository on your From your terminal command line, type git clone git@github.com:barbmarques/zillow-regression-project.git

-1. Download the following files from https://github.com/barbmarques/zillow-regression-project to your working directory:
+2. Download the following files from https://github.com/barbmarques/zillow-regression-project to your working directory:
  - Zillow.ipynb
+ - wrangle.py

-2. You will also need you a copy of your personal env file in your working directory:
+3. You will also need you a copy of your personal env file in your working directory:
  - This should contain your access information (host, user, password) to access Codeup's database in MySQL

-3. Run the Jupyter notebook, cell by cell, allowing time for visualizations to generate.
+4. Run the Jupyter notebook, cell by cell, allowing time for visualizations to generate.

 4. To access the property value predictions in a csv format, download ```property_value_predictions .csv```.